intmus/inttheory19-20/_15-further-secondary-functions/a1-ex-secdomallchords.md

 w:C:I V7/vi vi V7/IV IV V7/V V7 I{% endcapture %}
 {% include abc-example.html number="5" abc=ex5 %}

 The voice-leading is easy to determine as long as you follow the standard resolutions for the tendency tones in each secondary dominant chord.
-In this progression you will have to alternate between complete and incomplete chords to avoid objectional parallels.
+In this progression, you must alternate between complete and incomplete chords to avoid objectional parallels.

 ## Secondary functions used to create a smooth bass line

-You probably noticed in the previous example that the bass line was disjunct, but the other lines had smooth voice-leading.
+There are countless other options you could use to embellish this progression though.
+You probably noticed the disjunct bass line in the root-position harmonization example, but the three upper voices had smooth voice-leading.
 By using inversions of secondary dominant chords and/or secondary leading-tone chords, you can create much more melodic bass lines.
 Take your previous harmonization (or use the clean version below), and alter it by inserting secondary dominant functions at each spot marked with an x.
 You should be able to create an entirely stepwise bass line.
 Remember that if you need to change the openness of a chord's voicing, it can be helpful to have one voice jump a fourth by moving from the third of the first chord to the third of the second chord.

 {% capture ex3 %}X:3
 T:Creating a step-wise bass line